 Traditional Playground games are always being enjoyed at lunchtime by the children and the lunchtime supervisory assistants.

-Within the “Quiet Area” there are benches for the children to sit at and read, draw and play quiet games together.
-They can spend the whole of lunchtime here or come and go as they feel needed.
-It is not a punishment or a “naughty area” its intended purpose is for children to enjoy some peace and quiet in what can be a noisy playground.
+We have our “Lunch Club” where the children who are struggling with a long playtime have time in a classroom.
+In here the children can read, draw and play quiet games together.
+The children can spend the whole of lunchtime here or come and go as they feel the clubs intended purpose is for children to enjoy some peace and quiet in what can be a noisy playground.

 HC3S, Your Award-Winning School Caterer

 Celebrating 30 years of school catering in 2019, our successful ethos is to provide healthy, local, responsible sourced food that children love.
 Our tasty, freshly cooked, nutritious dishes help your children flourish and reach their potential.
 As part of a balanced diet, our lunches provide a third of a child’s daily calorie intake, to aid concentration levels and give them energy to focus and to play.

 We know that providing award winning meals isn’t enough and so at HC3S we go that step further, by helping schools and the wider community to encourage children, parents, carers to live healthy lifestyles and think sustainably.

 That’s why both our ‘Ready Steady Cook’ and healthy eating/lunchbox sessions, the later in collaboration we Public Health England, are fun, engaging and available in your area.
 Our added value ‘Food to Flourish Classroom’ resources help teachers educate children in an innovative, food related fashion that cuts across the curriculum.

 Where opportunity arise, we bring live cooking and food related workshops to the classrooms.
 Sometimes, through partnerships with our suppliers and other local food organisations, outside of the classroom, creating sensory filled memorable experiences.